-Gifted and Talented Program modify to building
+Gifted and Talented Program

-Cabot Public Schools' Elementary Counseling Program for Gifted Students (K-6) follows the Gifted and Talented Rules and Regulations: Program Approval Standards by the Arkansas Department of Education.
+Cabot Public School's Elementary Counseling Program for Gifted Students (K-6) follows the Gifted and Talented Rules and Regulations: Program Approval Standards by the Arkansas Department of Education.
 Services are provided by one full time certified Gifted/Talented Specialist at each elementary/5-6 middle school.
 Working through a Consultant Model, the G/T specialist provides a variety of services to identified G/T students and their classroom teachers.